This

 formats, and you can test your new program with its client without re-creating

-this list, or if you add or remove a method (Update, Add, Delete, etc) compared
+either the input or output message, or you add or remove a method (Update, Add,

-to the previous message, then you’ll need to regenerate the interface.
+Delete, etc) compared to the previous message, then you’ll need to regenerate

 record, and program JSPG2A to return 6.